h1ddengames/devopsqa/QA/QA-Automation-Mindmap/Core-Java.md

     - Unchecked exceptions − An unchecked exception is an exception that occurs at the time of execution.
     - These are also called as Runtime Exceptions.
 These include programming bugs, such as logic errors or improper use of an API.
 Runtime exceptions are ignored at the time of compilation.

-    - Example: For example, if you have declared an array of size 5 in your program, and trying to call the 6th element of the array then an ArrayIndexOutOfBoundsExceptionexception occurs.
+    - Example: For example, if you have declared an array of size 5 in your program, and trying to call the 6th element of the array then an ArrayIndexOutOfBoundsException occurs.

     #
     #### Catching Exceptions